 What is a GPT tag?

-GPT tag is essentially a property that defines how the ads will be displayed on the page, which in this case is using Google Publisher Tag.
+GPT tag is essentially a property that defines how the ads will be displayed on the page, which in this case uses Google Publisher Tag.
 For every ad on your web page, a GPT tag tells the ad servers what ad size, ad unit, and targeting it requires.
-These tags improve page loading time and overall interaction of the ads with the site’s code.
+These tags improve page loading time and the overall interaction of the ads with the site’s code.